carlosgguil/IN_104-project_09-rocket_design/README.md

 2. Create a GUI for performing the same functionalities as the file **main.py**.
 In the same fashion as this script, the GUI should have the options to read the rockets from the database and plot them, and to define the rockets (by means of inputs to the GUI) and store them in the database.
 The GUI should access the functions and files that you defined in **rocket_module.py**, but should not interact with **main.py**.

 3. Simulate the rockets in trajectories.
-This is the last part and I still need to define it, so please start working on parts 1 and 2 and I will update you soon.
+The background for this part is in Chapter 4 of the notes.
+Tasks:
+    1. Choose one two-stages rocket (either one available at the database or one you have created) and plot three flat trajectories.
+    2. Choose at least two different rockets (with at least one of your own creation) and plot one trajectory per rocket in the same graph.
+    3. Animate at least one trajectory.
+Choose any trajectory of the previous ones and create an animated graph as shown in Figure 6 of the rocket science notes.
+    4. **Extra**: define a mission and create a rocket for accomplishing it.
+For it, you will need to define the highest altitude of the trajectory (i.e. the culmination point) and use the relations presented in the notes to calculate the pitch angle and the parameters of the rocket.

 # Available tools